tbensky/ProjectClock/readme.md

 We used a Shapeoko CNC from Carbide3D.
 For efficient wood use, we used a 12"x5.5"x0.8" plank.
 Set the origin to the upper-left and clamps along the long edges of the board.

+### No CNC?

+It's possible to make the frame without a CNC machine.
+The only real need is to hold two pairs of bearings 2.36" aparts center-to-center.
+The bearings are 22 mm in diameter.
+Holes to hold them can be made with an appropriately sized Forestner bit.
+Some sanding or firming up may be needed.

 ### Frame assembly

 Once the frame pieces are ready, clamp them together like this